How to Consolidate Debt

 Debt consolidation can help simplify your monthly payments and reduce your overall debt burden, but it’s important to understand how consolidating debt works before you take this step.

 The main goal of debt consolidation is to lower your interest rate and simplify the payment process.
-Once you’ve been approved for a personal loan, you can consolidate your high interest debt, including your multiple credit card balances with varying interest rates, into a single monthly payment.
+Once approved for a personal loan, you can consolidate your high-interest debt, including multiple credit card balances with varying interest rates, into a single monthly payment.
 Paying off several debts in one amount is sometimes simpler than juggling various balances and interest rates.

 Steps for debt consolidation